Tommo-L/NEO3-Development-Guide/en/RPC/api/getblocksysfee.md

 Response description:

-result: The system fees of the block, in NeoGas units.
+result: The system fees of the block in NeoGas units.